LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 - The `routes.rb` file defines all the urls your application is prepared to respond to (it's like the address book of your Rails app)
 - Each route will point to a method (street) on a controller (city) file
-- The controller method will ultimately do the work you require and send the appropriate response
+- The controller method will ultimately do the work you require and send the appropriate view response

 ## Challenges
 For each section below, generate a new controller to handle the methods, routes, and views.